-6 Note that .cellml is not strictly required but is best practice.
+$^{^{6}}$ Note that .cellml is not strictly required but is best practice.

-With the equations and initial conditions defined, we are ready to run the model.
-To do this, click on the Simulation tab on the left hand edge of the window.
-You will see three main areas - at the left hand side of the window are the Simulation, Solvers, Graphs and Parameters panels, which are explained below.
+Simulation, Solvers, Graphs and Parameters panels, which are explained below.
 At the right hand side is the graphical output window, and running along the bottom of the window is a status area, where status messages are displayed.